 Fact # 3: It is true that Thai Massage has been exported by Thai women, especially to many European countries, who provide ‘extra’ services as part of the massage.

 But none of these three facts have anything to do with the actual, authentic, therapeutic Thai Massage training which is part of a healing system that has been effectively practiced for hundreds of years.

 Many things in life can be used for more than one purpose.

-Just because knives can be used for violent applications doesn’t mean that they are inherently bad and that you will not use them to slice your bread or cut a melon.
+Just because knives can be used for violent purposes doesn’t mean that they are inherently bad and that you will not use them to slice your bread or cut a melon.

 Just because drunk drivers can cause unspeakable suffering doesn’t mean that cars are bad and that you will never again drive one.

 And just because Thai Massage or any massage is sometimes used for purposes that have little to do with therapy and healing does not reflect on its tremendous potential as one of the most amazing and effective healing arts in existence.